 - 1/4 teaspoon ground nutmeg

 - 1 cup brown sugar (dark or light, your choice)

 - 1/4 cup water

-2 Mix the pumpkin, melted butter, eggs, 1/4 cup of water, and spices together, then combine with the dry ingredients, until just incorporated.
+Stir in the dry ingredients, a third at a time, until just incorporated.
 Do not over-mix.
 Fold in the candied ginger and chopped nuts.

-3 Spoon mixture into a prepared muffin tin.
-Bake for 25-30 minutes.
-Check for doneness with a toothpick inserted into the center of a muffin.
+Spoon mixture into a prepared muffin tin.
+Bake for 25 minutes at 350°F. Check for doneness with a toothpick inserted into the center of a muffin.
 If it comes out clean, it's done.
 Cool on a rack.